 Brand Color Palette

-CCF’s colors reflect the cheetah and the natural landscape of Namibia – where CCF’s Research and Education Centre is headquartered
+CCF’s colors reflect the cheetah and the natural landscape of Namibia – where CCF’s first Research and Education Centre is headquartered.

 Primary and Secondary Colors